Regular Expressions

 use lazy_static::lazy_static; use regex::Regex; fn extract_login(input: &str) -> Option<&str> { lazy_static! { static ref RE: Regex = Regex::new( r"(?x) ^(?P<login>[^@\s]+)@ ([[:word:]]+\.)* [[:word:]]+$ " ) .unwrap(); } RE.captures(input) .and_then(|cap| cap.name("login").map(|login| login.as_str())) } fn main() { let login = extract_login(r"I❤email@example.com"); println!("{:?}", login); assert_eq!(login, Some(r"I❤email")); let login = extract_login(r"sdf+sdsfsd.as.sdsd@jhkk.d.rl"); println!("{:?}", login); assert_eq!(login, Some(r"sdf+sdsfsd.as.sdsd")); assert_eq!(extract_login(r"More@Than@One@at.com"), None); assert_eq!(extract_login(r"Not an email@email"), None); }

-Extract a list of unique #hashtags from a text
+Extract a list of Unique #hashtags from a Text

 Extracts, sorts, and deduplicates list of hashtags from text.